chlozimo/chlozimo.github.io/publications.md

 2. Dean's List at Cal Poly: Winter 2020, Spring 2020, Fall 2021
 3. William Frost Scholarship 2020
 4. Lowell Math and Science Scholarship 2019
-5. Winner of the 2016 California State-Wide Anthology Contest (over 10,000 submission); Published Poet in "Where Animals Move Like Planets"
+5. Winner of the 2016 California State-Wide Anthology Contest (over 10,000 submission)
+6. Published Poet in "Where Animals Move Like Planets"
-6. 2nd-Place in All-City San Francisco Tennis Doubles 2018
+7. 2nd-Place in All-City San Francisco Tennis Doubles 2018
-7. Seal of Biliteracy in Italian; Fluent in Russian
+8. Seal of Biliteracy in Italian; Fluent in Russian